-What should I do if I miss a dose of Etodolac Extended-Release?If you miss a dose of Etodolac extended-release tablets, take the missed dose as soon as you remember it.
+What should I do if I miss a dose of this medication?If you miss a dose of etodolac ER, take it as soon as you remember.
 However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
 Do not take two doses at once.
-If you are unsure, ask your doctor or pharmacist for advice.

 - Common Side Effects of AntidepressantsFind out about common and not-so-common side effects of antidepressants and how to manage them.

 - How Drugs Can Lower CholesterolDiscover how cholesterol-lowering medications work in your body to bring your cholesterol numbers down to ideal levels.

 - Do Over-the-Counter Proton-Pump Inhibitors Work?You might wonder why you need a prescription for GERD if many PPIs are available over the counter.
 Get the answers to this and other questions about OTC PPIs.